appliedAI-Initiative/orb_slam_2_ros/README.md

 ### Published topics
 The following topics are being published and subscribed to by the nodes:
 - All nodes publish (given the settings) a **PointCloud2** containing all key points of the map.
+- Also all nodes publish (given the settings) a **PoseStamped** with the current pose of the camera.
 - Live **image** from the camera containing the currently found key points and a status text.
 - A **tf** from the pointcloud frame id to the camera frame id (the position).